 7. Hyphen (-)

 In the English language, hyphens are used to form compound words.
-Another one of the hyphen rules is to divide a word where there’s not enough space for the whole word.
+Another usage of the hyphen is to divide a word where there’s not enough space for the whole word.
 You can also use it to avoid the awkward doubling of vowels in a compound term.

 Examples: